You no longer need a degree to teach! Learn how to become an online teacher today.

 4. Make your class online friendly

 Many online courses mimic the way classes have traditionally been taught offline, spread over the course of several hours, if not days and weeks.
 Studies show, however, that online learning doesn’t quite work that way.
-Online students are more prone to make it to the finish line when classes come in “shorter bursts,” and that’s why we encourage our teachers to create bite-sized classes that typically last 15-30 minutes.
+Online students are more prone to make it to the finish line when classes come in “shorter bursts,” and that’s why we encourage our teachers to create classes that typically last 20-60 minutes.
 You’d be surprised by how much you can fit in such a short time!